ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 ### Dependencies

-This specification uses the [message tags framework](/specs/core/message-tags-3.2.html) and uses the [`batch`](/specs/extensions/batch-3.2.html) capability which SHOULD be negotiated at the same time.
+This specification uses the [message tags framework](/specs/core/message-tags-3.2.html) and the [`batch`](/specs/extensions/batch-3.2.html) capability which SHOULD be negotiated at the same time.

 ### Capabilities

-This speciciation adds the `draft/labeled-response` capability.
+This specifiation adds the `draft/labeled-response` capability.

 Clients requesting this capability indicate that they are capable of handling the message tag described below from servers.

-Servers advertising this capability indicate that they are capable of handling the message tag described below from clients, and will use with the same tag and value in their response.
+Servers advertising this capability indicate that they are capable of handling the message tag described below from clients, and will use the same tag and value in their response.

 ### Batch types